The US is responsible for more than 30% of the world’s nuclear generation of electricity.

 Nearly a third of professionals in the nuclear sector are aged 55 or above, compared to just 20% in oil and gas.
 To prepare, the industry needs to make sure that the transfer of knowledge happens between the retiring and new employees.
 But where are the new employees?

 There is a struggle to get the next generation of workers in the door.
 Certain roles are highly technical and inherently more difficult to fill.
-Mikhail Chudakov, Deputy Director General and Head of the Department of Nuclear Energy at the International Atomic Energy Agency (IAEA) puts it best.
-“No matter how high-tech, automatized and digitized the machinery is, in the end, you need people to run it.
+Mikhail Chudakov, Deputy Director General and Head of the Department of Nuclear Energy at the International Atomic Energy Agency (IAEA) put it best.
+“No matter how high-tech, automatized, and digitized the machinery is, in the end, you need people to run it.
 Skilled people.
 People who have absorbed the safety culture in their hearts and minds.”

 Since the industry is so dependent on the competency of its workforce, it’s important to have a centralized place that hosts all your employee information.
 How are you currently keeping track of your employee’s skills and certifications?
 If it isn’t in the cloud, then it isn’t centralized; if it isn’t centralized, then valuable certification information won’t be easy to find.